Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Methods

-Based on the character interaction matrix, a graph was constructed, the vertices of which are the characters of the novel, while the edges correspond to connections between them.
-Interaction, that is, bi-directional action, automatically assumes that the social network is described by a regular rather than an oriented graph.
-To analyze the resulting network, the R~\cite{Rmanual} tool with the igraph~\cite{igraph} library was used.
+Based on the character interaction matrix, a graph has been constructed, the vertices of which are the characters of the novel, while the edges correspond to the connections between them.
+Interaction, considered as paired verbal communication, automatically assumes that the characters network is described by an undirected graph.
+The edges of the graph have been given no weights, since the intensity of communications was not taken into account.
+Moreover, since `determining tie strength involves an element of subjectivity'~\cite{Everton2022}, we tried to avoid any subjectivity.
+To analyse the resulting network, the R~\cite{Rmanual} tool with the igraph~\cite{igraph} library was used.

-\emph{Degree (or valency)} ($\deg V$) is the number of edges incident to the node(vertex) $V$.
-In a network, a situation is possible, when nodes with a high degree~(hubs, nodes with a number of links that greatly exceeds the average) are mainly associated with nodes with a high degree.
-In other words, hubs prefer to be associated with hubs.
+\emph{Degree (or valency)} ($\deg V$) is the number of edges incident to a node (vertex) $V$.
+In a network, a situation is possible, when nodes with a high degree are mainly connected directly with other nodes with a high degree.
 Such networks are called \emph{assortative}.
-The opposite situation is also possible, viz., hubs are connected to other hubs through chains of nodes that have a small number of neighbors.
+The opposite situation is also possible, viz., nodes with a high degree are connected to other nodes with a high degree through chains of nodes that have a small number of neighbours.
 Such networks are called \emph{disassortative}~\cite{Newman2002}.

-Assortative mixing is a preference for a network's nodes to attach to others that are similar in some way, in which nodes with high degrees are connected to nodes of the same high degree, while nodes with low degrees are connected to other low-connected nodes.
-To characterize this property, the assortativity coefficient is used.
-The assortativity coefficient $r$ is the Pearson correlation coefficient of degree between pairs of linked nodes.
-Positive values of $r$ indicate a correlation between nodes of similar degree, while negative values indicate relationships between nodes of different degree~\cite{Kenna2016}.
+To characterize this property, the assortativity coefficient, $r$, is used.
+The assortativity coefficient is the Pearson correlation coefficient of degree between pairs of linked nodes.
+Positive values of $r$ indicate a correlation between nodes of similar degree, while negative values indicate relationships between nodes of different degree.
 In general, $r\in[-1;1]$.
 When $r=1$, the network is said to have perfect assortative mixing patterns, when $r=0$, the network is non-assortative, while, at $r=-1$, the network is completely disassortative.